Super 30 Box Office Collection: Third Day Business Report Of Hrithik Roshan Starrer

 Hrithik Roshan starrer Super 30 witnessed a huge jump on its second day at the box office and earned ₹18 crore, while making a total of ₹30 crore.
 Just like Saturday, Sunday was also one happy day for Super 30 at the box office and the film raked in approximately ₹20-22 crore on its third day.

-Trade analyst Sumeet Kadel writes that with Sunday collection, Super 30 will easily enter ₹50 crore club at the box office.
-Back in 2017, when Hrithik Roshan's Kaabil had released on Republic day, its first three days numbers were ₹39 crores.
+Trade analyst Sumeet Kadel writes that with Sunday collection's, Super 30 will easily enter the ₹50-crore club at the box office.
+Back in 2017, when Hrithik Roshan's Kaabil had released on Republic day, its' first three-day numbers were ₹39 crore.

-Super 30, which has the critics and audiences quite impressed is also expected to enter ₹100 crore soon.
-Currently, the film is being clashing with Kabir Singh & Article 15 but owing to positive reviews, the film has become the first preference among all the three movies, which are currently being played at the theatres.
+Super 30, which has the critics and the audiences quite impressed is also expected to enter the ₹100-crore club soon.
+Currently, the film is clashing with Kabir Singh and Article 15, but owing to positive reviews, the film has become the first preference among all the three movies, which are currently being played at the theatres.

 FIND OUT!
 What's The TITLE Of Hrithik Roshan & Tiger Shroff Starrer?